moosend/mooskin-ui/components/TabbedContent/README.md

 ```

 Individual Tab components have a required 'title' prop which will be displayed in the tab header, the rest are optional.
-You can puut whatever inside Tab tags, it will be displayed as content for that particular tab.
+You can put whatever inside Tab tags, it will be displayed as content for that particular tab.

 ### Examples